dennisdeh/commodities-modelling/README.md

 - Performs modelling of various time-series models using [darts](https://unit8.com/darts-open-source/), including backtesting and evaluation.

 # Instructions
+A [main file](main.py) with the most important workflows shown as examples is generated.

 Most parameters of interest are set in the `__init__` initialisation method.
 This method initializes the class with default values for attributes like dates, thresholds, flags, and paths.
 It also prepares external the libraries such as [Federal Reserve Economic Data (FRED)](https://fred.stlouisfed.org/) API for economic data,